-The IT Governance Charter encompasses a detailed account of group IT systems.
+The IT Governance Charter encompasses a detailed account of group IT systems as well as governance of information.
 The charter is reviewed annually and for the year under review no changes were required.

 The overarching goal is to ensure that the IT policy is implemented and maintained, ensuring security, confidentiality, integrity and availability of information.
 We aim to integrate the IT policy with group strategic and business processes, and to align IT operations with business operations and translate business requirements into effective IT solutions.
 Good governance principles apply to all parties in the supply chain in respect of the acquisition and disposal of IT goods and services, and IT forms a part of our risk management process.